 As Governors, we are elected and appointed to reflect the various sections of the community which have an interest in our school.

-The Diocese appoints the school’s Foundation Governors which, as a Catholic School, make up the majority of the Governing Body.
+The Diocese appoints the school’s Foundation Governors which, as a Catholic School, make up the majority of the Governing Board.
 Parents, teachers and support staff elect Governors to represent their interests and one Governor is appointed by the local authority.